Pelican Grand Beach Resort

 and often come across articles we enjoy and like sharing them with you.
 Here is one of those.

-So visit Forbes' website to learn what the most anticipated hotel openings are this year and beyond
+So visit Forbes' website to learn what the most anticipated hotel openings are this year.

 by Bertha Morales